Boat Tours and Other Activities in Calanques National Park

 Book in advance

-To guarantee your place on a cruise or any of the other activities in Marseille, I recommend booking online as far in advance as possible.
+To guarantee your place on a cruise or any of the other activities in Marseille, my advice is to book online as far in advance as possible.
 This will allow you to choose the best option.

 Once you have made your booking, you will receive a confirmation email with all the details, which will serve as your voucher or receipt.